Robpol86/robpol86.com/docs/posts/2026/2026-07-23-ubuntu-snapshots.md

 - Test with Ubuntu Desktop
 - Test without zfs
 - Test cleanup with large file and compare `df` or `btrfs df` before/after `rm -rf`
+  - Copy large file to system before migration
+  - Migrate but don't clean
+  - `df`; delete large file from mounted fs; `df` should remain the same
+  - Clean; `df` should now shrink
 - Test with a lot of snapshots, revert, make more snapshots, revert.
 How does this complex tree look?
 - Test with LUKS
+- Test with fresh install, no apt-get from gist